jthack/hydeout/_posts/2022-09-22-prevent-info-disclosures.md

 `-c`  is just colorized output, which is nice.

 `-u`  is for the input url.
-The FUZZ keyword is what will be replaced by the liens in the wordlist for each request.
+The FUZZ keyword is what will be replaced by the lines in the wordlist for each request.

-`-w`  is for wordlist
+`-w`  is for wordlist.

 `-t`  is for the number of threads to use.
 By default, ffuf is relatively fast using 40 threads.
 Toning that down will help reduce the likelihood of getting blocked by the WAF.